Star Wars (film): Design

-Lucas wanted to create props and sets (based on McQuarrie's paintings) that had never before been used in science-fiction films.
+Lucas wanted to create props and sets that had never before been used in science-fiction films.
 He hired as production designers John Barry and Roger Christian, who were then working on the film Lucky Lady (1975).
-Christian remembers that Lucas did not want anything in Star Wars to stand out, and "wanted it [to look] all real and used."
+Christian remembers that Lucas did not want anything in Star Wars to stand out, and wanted everything to look "real and used."
 In this "used future" aesthetic, all devices, ships, and buildings related to Tatooine and the rebels look aged and dirty, and the rebel ships look cobbled together in contrast to the Empire's sleeker designs.
 Lucas believed this aesthetic would lend credibility to the film's fictional places, and Christian was enthusiastic about this approach.

 Barry and Christian started working with Lucas before Star Wars was funded by Fox.
 For several months, in a studio in Kensal Rise, England, they planned the creation of props and sets with very little money.
 According to Christian, the Millennium Falcon set was the most difficult to build.
 He wanted the interior of the ship to look like a submarine, and used inexpensive airplane scrap metal to achieve the desired effect.
 Set construction later moved to Elstree Studios, where Barry created thirty sets.
-All nine sound stages at Elstree were needed to house the fabricated planets, starships, caves, control rooms, cantinas, and Death Star corridors.
+All nine sound stages at Elstree were needed to house the planets, starships, caves, control rooms, cantinas, and Death Star corridors.
 The rebel hangar was so massive it had to be built at nearby Shepperton Studios, which contained Europe's largest sound stage at the time.